JBShady/COD5-Remastered/README.md

 * Fixed missing reload clip on Der Riese for both upgraded/un-upgraded versions
 * (Upgraded) Time between arcs is 20% shorter, improving the effectiveness of the weapon
 * (Upgraded) Added missing 3rd person weapon model that has the silver etching material
-* (Upgraded) Fixed not playing idle loop sound while holding weapon (electric humming)
+* (Upgraded) Fixed not playing idle electric humming sound while holding weapon
 * (Upgraded) Fixed not playing the tesla sound after getting a 4 killstreak

 ## Special Thanks